-Peter Jackson has finally finished The Hobbit series, a series that pretty much everyone knew beforehand should have been at most two films.
-As the third entry ends, everyone’s worst fears were vindicated.
+Peter Jackson has finally finished “The Hobbit” series, a series that pretty much everyone knew beforehand should have been at most two films.
+As the third entry ends, everyone’s worst fears are vindicated.
 This was too long, too monotonous with too much shoved in to create three films from what should have been a very simple story.

 The battle consumes most of the film, but with no real characters of consequence other than Bard (Luke Evans) involved, there’s not a lot to be emotionally involved with, and the overabundance of CGI effects (in stark contrast to the first trilogy, which heavily used effects, but in conjunction with actual props and locations) renders the spectacle more tedious than thrilling.
-In much the same vein as the reviled prequel Star Wars trilogy (1999-2005), Jackson has sacrificed emotion at the expense of attempting to create awe, but awe is created with a blending of grand spectacle combined with concern for characters.
-The Battle of Helm’s Deep in The Two Towers (2002) was immersive in scope, a grand attack on a large scale, but at its heart was a concern for the people of Rohan, our heroes laying everything on the line in a last desperate attempt to save humanity.
-The Battle of the Five Armies has several random armies fighting for gold and jewels and strategic advantage.
+In much the same vein as the reviled prequel “Star Wars” trilogy, Jackson has sacrificed emotion at the expense of attempting to create awe, but awe is created with a blending of grand spectacle combined with concern for characters.
+The Battle of Helm’s Deep in “The Two Towers” was immersive in scope, a grand attack on a large scale, but at its heart it was about our heroes laying everything on the line in a last desperate attempt to save humanity.
+“The Battle of the Five Armies” has several random armies fighting for gold and jewels and strategic advantage.
 With Bilbo, Thorn and Gandalf (Ian McKellen) pretty much on the sidelines, there is not a lot to care for.
 Bilbo needed more to do, with more of a stake in the events surrounding him, for an audience to care.

-The entire series has suffered from a lack of direction, torn between adoration for the original trilogy with its hardened war analogies, and Tolkien’s original novel, more whimsical and youth-based.
+The entire series has suffered from a lack of direction, torn between adoration for the first trilogy with its hardened war analogies, and Tolkien’s original novel, more whimsical and youth-based.
 For every scene where the dwarfs are in danger of being eaten by trolls (youth), there is a gory battle scene involving orcs and decapitation.
 The lack of a cohesive vision has hurt the series overall, giving it no real identity.
 Audiences can only wonder what originally-planned director’s Guillermo del Toro’s films would have been like.
-A new director with a new style may have served the story well, differing in tone from the first trilogy while still fitting into the same Tolkien world.
+A new director with a new style may have served the story well, differing in tone from the first trilogy while still fitting into the same cinematic world.